 During his tenure as a faculty member at the University of South Carolina, he served on the Miles To Go Task Force for the State of South Carolina (sponsored by the Southern Education Foundation), which was based on the State of Maryland’s Miles To Go Initiative.
 The purpose of this task force was to identify data that illustrated the status of African American students (K-16) in South Carolina and to provide recommendations that would improve student achievement.
 Also, during at University of South Carolina, he served on other statewide committees in South Carolina that were convened to improve access and success for African American students.

 Aligned with these activities at the University of South Carolina, as well as The Ohio State University, Dr. Moore has received funding from a variety of organizations and agencies to further his research agenda.
-To this end, he has obtained nearly $7 million in grants and contracts, and his most recent funding came from (a) U.S. Department of Education ($1,312,250) to implement an upward bound program at The Ohio State University (Columbus campus); (b) U.S. Department of Education ($1,481,670) to implement an upward bound program at The Ohio State University (Agriculture Technology Institute campus); (c) Central Ohio Workforce Investment Corporation ($43,373.07) to implement a summer youth work and college readiness program at The Ohio State University; (d) The Ohio State University’s International Poverty Solutions Collaborative ($10,000) to study urban behavioral and norm change related to community shootings; (e) The Ohio State University’s Office of University Outreach and Engagement ($50,000) to reduce and prevent serious violence through a multi-phase process; (f) The Ohio State University’s College of Education and Human Ecology ($25,000) to reduce and prevent serious violence among youth through a six phase process; (g) the National Science Foundation ($499,890) to study the factors influencing recruitment, retention, and academic achievement of undegraduate females and males in STEM disciplines at HBCUs; (h) the National Science Foundation ($499,981) to study the effects of online distance education on student learning and student engagement in STEM disciplines at Historically Black Colleges and Universities; (i) the AT&T Foundation ($380,678) to reduce high school dropout at Linden-McKinley High School and South High School in Columbus City Schools; (j) the Ohio Department of Job and Family Services ($403,577) to evaluate the A Closing the Achievement Gap Program targeting African American male ninth graders in 33 high schools throughout the state of Ohio; (k) the North Central Association for Counselor Education and Supervision ($1,000) to study student support directors’ perceptions and expectations of school counselors; (l) the Kirwan Institute for the Study of Race and Ethnicity ($1,950) to examine the perceptions of urban students – who are the first-generation in their family to attend college – have of their secondary education preparation; (m) the National Science Foundation ($754,983) to address the disproportionate representation of underrepresented students at the graduate level in an effort to increase the number of underrepresented faculty in information technology; (n) the Linking Academic Scholars to Educational Resources (LASER) Program at University of South Florida ($10,000) to investigate how African American males in special education perceive school counselors and utilize school counseling services; and (o) Charles H. Houston Center for the Study of Black Experience Affecting Higher Education at Clemson University ($1,000) to investigate retention factors and intellectual orientations of African American undergraduate students who majored in math, science, and engineering at universities and colleges in the state of South Carolina.
+To this end, he has obtained over $8 million in grants, contracts, and gifts and his most recent funding came from (a) U.S. Department of Education ($1,312,250) to implement an upward bound program at The Ohio State University (Columbus campus); (b) U.S. Department of Education ($1,481,670) to implement an upward bound program at The Ohio State University (Agriculture Technology Institute campus); (c) Central Ohio Workforce Investment Corporation ($43,373.07) to implement a summer youth work and college readiness program at The Ohio State University; (d) The Ohio State University’s International Poverty Solutions Collaborative ($10,000) to study urban behavioral and norm change related to community shootings; (e) The Ohio State University’s Office of University Outreach and Engagement ($50,000) to reduce and prevent serious violence through a multi-phase process; (f) The Ohio State University’s College of Education and Human Ecology ($25,000) to reduce and prevent serious violence among youth through a six phase process; (g) the National Science Foundation ($499,890) to study the factors influencing recruitment, retention, and academic achievement of undegraduate females and males in STEM disciplines at HBCUs; (h) the National Science Foundation ($499,981) to study the effects of online distance education on student learning and student engagement in STEM disciplines at Historically Black Colleges and Universities; (i) the AT&T Foundation ($380,678) to reduce high school dropout at Linden-McKinley High School and South High School in Columbus City Schools; (j) the Ohio Department of Job and Family Services ($403,577) to evaluate the A Closing the Achievement Gap Program targeting African American male ninth graders in 33 high schools throughout the state of Ohio; (k) the North Central Association for Counselor Education and Supervision ($1,000) to study student support directors’ perceptions and expectations of school counselors; (l) the Kirwan Institute for the Study of Race and Ethnicity ($1,950) to examine the perceptions of urban students – who are the first-generation in their family to attend college – have of their secondary education preparation; (m) the National Science Foundation ($754,983) to address the disproportionate representation of underrepresented students at the graduate level in an effort to increase the number of underrepresented faculty in information technology; (n) the Linking Academic Scholars to Educational Resources (LASER) Program at University of South Florida ($10,000) to investigate how African American males in special education perceive school counselors and utilize school counseling services; and (o) Charles H. Houston Center for the Study of Black Experience Affecting Higher Education at Clemson University ($1,000) to investigate retention factors and intellectual orientations of African American undergraduate students who majored in math, science, and engineering at universities and colleges in the state of South Carolina.
 Additionally, since 2006, he has also obtained contract funding ($226,000) from Columbus City Schools and Metro High School for different training and service projects for the OSU School Counseling Program.

 While maintaining a high-level research agenda, Dr. Moore has served on a number thesis and dissertation committees and currently serves on numerous prestigious committees and advisory boards.
 He has also served as an educational consultant for a variety of agencies and universities.
 Many years ago, Dr. Moore served as an educational consultant for a curriculum entitled, Strengthening programs to reach diverse audiences, that was written by a multi-state and multi-university team of Extension specialists and funded by the United States Department of Agriculture.
 During the summer of 2001, he served as one of the co-authors/consultants for The higher education awareness program (HEAP) CD-ROM Project, sponsored by the South Carolina Commission of Higher Education.
 This CD-ROM was designed to increase students’ awareness of the requirements for attending college in the state of South Carolina (Over 55,000 eighth graders received a copy of this CD-ROM.).